grapheneaffiliate/e8-theory-of-everything/E8_FINAL_DERIVATION_REPORT.md

 PREDICTED_SIN2_THETA = 0.231507764
 PREDICTED_COS_THETA = 0.876637
 N_GAUGE_BOSONS = 12
+N_GRAVITON_CANDIDATES = 33
 ```

 ---

 **END OF REPORT**

-*"The Standard Model is a cooled, deformed 4D slice through the 8D E8 crystal."*
+*"The Universe is a cooled, deformed 4D slice through the 8D E8 crystal.
+Gravity is the heartbeat of the vacuum."*